aws-samples/eks-workshop-developers/website/docs/python/containers/build-image.md

 ## 5. Stopping the Services and Their Containers

-Stop and remove the containers of both services by pressing `CTRL + C` or running the following command:
+Stop and remove the containers of both services by pressing `CTRL + C` and running the following command:

 ```bash
 docker-compose down